 Blend a color or image During blending, masking (make some pixels transparent or opaque), blending modes (additive, subtractive, etc.) and color/image opacity are handled.

 LVGL has the following built-in mask types which can be calculated and applied real-time:

 LV_DRAW_MASK_TYPE_LINERemoves a side from a line (top, bottom, left or right).

-lv_draw_lineuses 4 of it.
-Essentially, every (skew) line is bounded with 4 line masks by forming a rectangle.
+lv_draw_lineuses four instances of it.
+Essentially, every (skew) line is bounded with four line masks forming a rectangle.

-LV_DRAW_MASK_TYPE_RADIUSRemoves the inner or outer parts of a rectangle which can have radius.
+LV_DRAW_MASK_TYPE_RADIUSRemoves the inner or outer corners of a rectangle with a radiused transition.
 It's also used to create circles by setting the radius to large value (

-LV_DRAW_MASK_TYPE_ANGLERemoves a circle sector.
+LV_DRAW_MASK_TYPE_ANGLERemoves a circular sector.
 It is used by

 lv_draw_arcto remove the "empty" sector.